Virginia High School League: History

 The Virginia High School League (VHSL) was founded in 1913 at the University of Virginia, by members of the Jefferson Literary and Debating Society and the Washington Literary Society and Debating Union.
 It was initially created as a debating league for boys in Virginia high schools.
 Within a few years, it expanded to include literary competitions such as oral reading and extemporaneous speaking, and by the late 1910s, it added athletics — including baseball, basketball, and track — prompting its renaming to the Virginia High School Literary and Athletic League.

 By 1920, over 250 high schools were affiliated with the league.
 Its rapid growth helped establish uniform rules, structured interscholastic competition, and regular state championships.

-Following World War II, the VHSL began expanding further into sports such as football, wrestling, and golf, while also implementing more standardized rules and officiating practices across the Commonwealth.
+Following World War II, the VHSL began expanding further into sports such as football, wrestling, and golf, while also implementing more standardized rules and officiating practices.

 A major structural change occurred in 1969, when the VHSL merged with the Virginia Interscholastic Association (VIA), which had been founded in 1954 to oversee athletics and academic competitions for African American high schools during the era of segregation.
 The merger represented a key moment in the integration of Virginia's public high school system.

 Girls’ sports were formally added to VHSL sanctioned competition in the early 1970s, following broader national shifts prompted by the enactment of Title IX in 1972.

 In 1970, the VHSL launched the first statewide football playoffs, establishing a postseason structure that remains a hallmark of Virginia high school athletics.